sameepsi/Audits/ParsecPresale.md

 4. Critical vulnerabilities found in the contract
 5. Medium vulnerabilities found in the contract
 6. Low severity vulnerabilities found
-7. Good to have
-8. Summary of the audit
+7. Summary of the audit

 ## 1. Disclaimer
 The audit makes no statements or warranties about utility of the code, safety of the code, suitability of the business model, regulatory regime for the business model, or any other statements about fitness of the contracts to purpose, or their bug free status.
 The audit documentation is for discussion purposes only.